bcgov/forestry-digital-services/README.md

 GitHub Pages understands Jekyll and will build and deploy sites automatically, do **not** check in the *_site* directory.

+you can update via the github code repository GUI (in addition to the below steps) test out your markdown with this dandy tool - [https://markdown-it.github.io/](https://markdown-it.github.io/)

 1. Fork the [Common Service Showcase repository](https://github.com/bcgov/forestry-applications)
 1. Checkout gh-pages branch
 1. Create branch from gh-pages